-This award-winning establishment can accommodate up to 24 people between 3 separate units each offering 4 double-beds, which is self-catering and fully-equipped.
-The communal braai area, dining room, lounge and boma make the Wash House a great place for group stays, and is also a popular venue for celebrations, even company retreats or even small weddings.
+This award-winning establishment can accommodate up to 24 people between 3 separate units; each self-catering, fully-equipped and offering 4 double-beds.
+The communal braai area, dining room, lounge and boma make the Wash House a great place for group stays, and is also a popular venue for celebrations, company retreats or even small weddings.

 Take advantage of the great hikes and mountain bike trails on Table Mountain, catch a spot of bird watching, relax in one of the hammocks around the sunken campfire, or play a game of boules on the lawn.

 To top it all off, not only is the venue wheelchair friendly but if you chose to visit in the winter, SANParks offers a 20% discount off all accommodation through May, June and July.

 A secret spot well worth the effort

 Atop Table Mountain - and undoubtedly offering the best all-encompassing view of the Mother City - you will find the Overseers Cottage; built over a 120 years ago to accommodate those ‘overseeing’ the construction of the nearby Woodhead Dam in the 1890s.